cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 Snapshots act like a "time machine" for your code and configuration so you can redeploy your entire application as it was at any point in time or quickly revert your Kubernetes configurations if you need to.

-This also prevents issues when using the <code>latest</code> tag on your Docker images.
-If a <code>latest</code> tag is used in your service definition, a retagging will "freeze" that version at the time the snapshot is taken.
+This also prevents issues when using the `latest` tag on your Docker images.
+If a `latest` tag is used in your service definition, a retagging will "freeze" that version at the time the snapshot is taken.

 **An infrastructure time machine**